 The HUD VASH Program is for homeless veterans.
 It combines the HUD Housing Choice Voucher rental assistance with case management services from a VA Medical Center.
 View the following page for more information: HUD VASH Vouchers

 For information on your rights under the Violence Against Women Act (VAWA), visit the Violence Against Women Act of 2013 (VAWA) page.

-For information on your rights as a participant in the Housing Choice Voucher Plan to dispute an action taken by MSHDA, see our page How to Request an Informal Hearing.
+For information on your rights as a participant in the Housing Choice Voucher Program to dispute an action taken by MSHDA, see our page How to Request an Informal Hearing.